Cybersecurity essentials for businesses

 If a company uses email to communicate (and we all do), it is essential to train employees how to spot and avoid phishing emails.
 Email is too crucial—both as a business tool and as a potential security liability—to be ignored.

 The cost of a data breach averages $4.24 million.
 This means that each time an employee is considering whether to engage with a suspicious email, there's roughly $4 million on the line.
-So it makes sense to help employees spot the red flags of a malicious email by investing in end user security training.
+So it makes sense to help employees spot the red flags of a malicious email by investing in end user security training—these days, security is a team effort.

 There are plenty of training platforms you can use to send simulated phishing emails to your staff.
 Consistent training over time has proven to be effective in lowering a company's risk of a successful phishing attack.